ciaranbench/cycleGAN-pytorch-single-file/README.md

 # cycleGAN-pytorch-single-file
-Single file implementation of a cycleGAN in PyTorch
+Single file implementation of a cycleGAN in PyTorch  (NO ID LOSS)

 Copied from https://www.kaggle.com/code/pipiking/cyclegan-pytorch/script